vaquarkhan/microservices-recipes-a-free-gitbook/chapters/09-testing-strategies.md

 ### Conclusion: The Compute Spectrum Strategy

 The modern architect doesn't choose between containers and serverless—they orchestrate both.
-The Khan Pattern™ provides the framework for making these decisions based on workload characteristics, cost profiles, and operational maturity.
+The Adaptive Granularity Strategy provides the framework for making these decisions based on workload characteristics, cost profiles, and operational maturity.

 **Key Takeaways:**
 - ✅ Use Lambda for event-driven, bursty workloads (< 15 min execution)